-Table 3 - Key characteristics of Cloud Computing services [20]
+Table 3 - Key characteristics of Cloud Computing services [21]

-SERVICE AND DEPLOYMENT MODELS
+1.3.1 SERVICE AND DEPLOYMENT MODELS

-NIST identified a three-tiered service model Cloud stack (see Table 4), with increasing levels of service provisioning, which are referred to as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+NIST identified a three-tiered service model Cloud stack (see Table 4), with increasing levels of service provisioning, which are referred to as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)8.

-laaS is the most basic Cloud-service model in which on-demand provision of infrastructure is offered, in most cases delivered with virtual machines.
+IaaS is the most basic Cloud-service model in which on-demand provision of infrastructure is offered, in most cases delivered with virtual machines.
 The subscriber maintains the operating system and software applications, while the underlying systems are managed by a service provider (including the physical computing resources, location, data partitioning, security, backup, etc.).
-There are many laaS providers, including all major IT companies: Amazon Web Services, Windows Azure laaS, Google Compute Engine, IBM SmartCloud Enterprise, and HP Enterprise Converged Infrastructure.
+There are many IaaS providers, including all major IT companies: Amazon Web Services, Windows Azure IaaS, Google Compute Engine, IBM SmartCloud Enterprise, and HP Enterprise Converged Infrastructure.